shanec-/nullfactory.net/Snow/_posts/2015-10-11-cdn-streaming-video-azure-storage.md

 ---
 layout: post
+title: Setting up a CDN to Stream Video via Azure Storage
 category: Azure, CDN, Azure Storage Accounts
 ---
+I needed to setup an Azure Content Delivery Network (CDN) in order to stream some video files stored in Azure Blob Storage.
+Sounds simple enough right?
+Well, yes for the most part, but I did hit a few hurdles along the way.
+This post would hopefully help me avoid them the next time.

+## Create the Storage Account

 Something I found out after the fact was that CDN endpoints [currently only support classic storage accounts](http://stackoverflow.com/questions/32569564/azure-resource-manager-deployment-vs-classic-deployment-of-storage-accounts).
 So the first order of business is to create a classic storage account either via old portal or using a [resource group manager template](/2015/10/deploy-classic-storage-azure-resource-manager/).

-Another thing I found out is that, at the time of writing this, classic storage accounts cannot be made on the 'East US' location.
-The 'East US 2' was available location and worked fine; I guess its something to worth considering if you wanted to co-locate all your resources.
+Another thing I found out is that, at the time of writing, classic storage accounts cannot be made under the 'East US' location.
+The closest alternative was 'East US 2' and worked fine; I guess its something worth considering if you wanted to co-locate all your resources.

+## Upgrade the Storage Account to a Newer Service Version

+The first time I tried to tried to stream a video, it did not work as expected; stream was very choppy.
+It turns out that the service version that got set on the storage was not the latest.
+[Read more here](http://blog.thoughtstuff.co.uk/2014/01/streaming-mp4-video-files-in-azure-storage-containers-blob-storage/), [and here](https://msdn.microsoft.com/library/azure/dd894041.aspx).

 So the next step is update the storage account to the latest version in order to take advantage of the improvements.
 This can be done using the following code: